Frank G. Wisner: Life and career

 After retiring from government service in 1997, Wisner joined the board at a subsidiary of Enron, the former energy company and served on the board of American International Group (AIG).

 In late 2002, Wisner co-chaired an independent working group that developed a model for the United States' post-conflict role in Iraq, should an invasion occur.
 Their published recommendations included: the establishment of law and order through the retraining of the Iraqi army, focusing on the distribution of humanitarian assistance and reestablishment of vital services, and the importance of avoiding the appointment of exiled Iraqi opposition leaders to dominant positions in the new government.

 Wisner was an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 In 2012, he succeeded Paul A. Volcker as chairman of the board of trustees of International House, a cultural-exchange residence and program center in New York City.
 He also served on the advisory board of the National Security Network, and on the board of Refugees International.
 He went on to become a member of the board for EOG Resources.
 In June 2013, Wisner joined the advisory board of Ergo, a global intelligence and advisory firm.
 Wisner was chair of the board of directors of The Arab Gulf States Institute in Washington.

-Frank Wisner was married to Christine de Ganay, the stepmother of Nicolas Sarkozy, the President of France from 2007 until 2012.
+Frank Wisner was married to Christine de Ganay, the stepmother of Nicolas Sarkozy, the president of France from 2007 until 2012.

 He was a member of the Metropolitan Club of Washington, D.C.

 Wisner died from lung cancer in Mill Neck, New York, on February 24, 2025, at the age of 86.

 2011 Egypt protests

-In early 2011, the Obama administration asked Wisner to carry views to Egyptian leader Hosni Mubarak, including advice that Mubarak should resign to defuse the crisis.
+In early 2011, President Obama, at the suggestion of Secretary of State Hillary Clinton, dispatched Wisner to deliver a face-to-face appeal to Hosni Mubarak that he should resign to allow for an orderly transition.

 Wisner was unsuccessful in convincing Mubarak to do so.
 Four days later, after a day in which Mubarak allies took violent reprisal against democracy activists, Wisner spoke to a security conference in Europe and called it "crucial" that Mubarak stay on in the interest of "stability."
 The State Department immediately disavowed his comments and said Wisner had not been serving as an envoy but as a conduit for certain administration views.
+Obama recalled his displeasure at Wisner's comments in his memoirs, stating that he directed Secretary Clinton to “tell Wisner I don’t give a damn about what capacity he’s speaking in—he needs to be quiet.”